jsoa/django-formfield/doc_src/reference/api.rst

 ModelFormField
 ==============

-A model form field which accepts a `django.forms.Form` as the first argument.
+A model form field which accepts a `django.forms.Form`, a string in the format 'path.to.Class' or a callable that returns a `django.forms.Form` as the first argument.
 :ref:`api_formfield` is used as form field.